ArkEcosystemArchive/legacy-docs/HowtouseARKDesktopApplication_v1.312.md

 *Q: What does "top 51" delegates mean?
 Are there more delegates?*

-**A: Only the top 51 delegates with the most most are allowed to forge/validate/secure the Ark Network.
+**A: Only the top 51 delegates with the most votes are allowed to forge/validate/secure the Ark Network.
 It is up to the community to keep the most trusted/honest delegates in charge of doing so.
 This creates a democracy of sorts, giving power to the Ark holders.**

 *Q: Can I vote for 2 delegates at the same time with 1 wallet?*